Differentiation of Parts and Functions in Breathing (Patrons)

 It was taught in the context of a Feldenkrais Fundamentals class which was designed to be a practical study of Moshe’s Awareness Through Movement book.
 Study tips for the book are here, along with info about where to get it.

-The brief reference to “the last two weeks of lessons” refers to live classes that were recorded and are available in our collections: Some Fundamental Properties of Movement (Patrons) and, in our Patrons-only Legacy and Alternate Lessons collection, the lesson called Folding, Foundation, and Length.
+The brief reference to “the last two weeks of lessons” refers to live classes that were recorded and are available in our collections: Some Fundamental Properties of Movement (Patrons) and Folding, Foundation, and Length (Patrons) from our Legacy and Alternate Lessons collection.

 Members and Patrons.
 Learn more or login: